Houma people: 17th century

 The Houma tribe was recorded by the French explorer René-Robert Cavelier, Sieur de La Salle, in 1682 as living along the Red River on the west side of Mississippi River.

 In 1682, the French explorer Nicolas de la Salle noted in his journal that he had passed near the village of the Oumas.
-This brief mention marks the entry of the Houma into written recorded history.
 French explorer Henri de Tonti made an alliance with the Houma in 1686.
 Pierre Le Moyne d'Iberville visited their settlement in 1699 and wrote a detailed account of it.
 The Houma welcomed him with song, smoked tobacco with him, and held a dance for him.
 They wore minimal clothing, primarily foot-wide belts and breechcloths, and adornments such as feathers and copper jewelry.
 Later French explorers estimated that about 600 to 700 Houma lived in their main village, which neighbored the Bayogoula.

 By 1699–1700, the Houma tribe and the Bayougoula tribe had established a border for their hunting grounds by placing a tall red pole marked by sacred animal carcasses and feathers in the ground.
 Named Istrouma or Ete' Uma by those tribes and Baton Rouge by French colonizer Pierre Le Moyne d'Iberville, this marker was at a site five miles above Bayou Manchac on the Mississippi's east bank.
 The area developed as a trading post and the modern city of Baton Rouge, Louisiana.